google/youtube-8m/README.md

 access the trained models, prediction CSV files, etc. by visiting the [Google Cloud storage browser](https://console.cloud.google.com/storage/browser).

-Alternatively, you can use the 'gsutil' command to download the files directly.
+Alternatively, you can use the `gsutil` command to download the files directly.
 For example, to download the output of the inference code from the previous section to your local machine, run: